 Dentures – Los Gatos, CA

 When you’re missing a few or all of your teeth, it can be hard to find a reason to smile.
-After all, your ability to talk, eat, or even smile may not be what it once was.
+After all, your ability and desire to talk, eat, or even laugh may not be what it once was.
 Fortunately, dentures have provided a solution to that problem for generations.
 Thanks to advancements in modern dentistry, dentures have become even more comfortable and more like natural teeth than ever before, allowing you to easily restore function back to your smile.
 Whether you’re missing just a few teeth or an entire arch, dentures may be just the thing you need to get your smile back.
-Contact us today to find out whether dentures are right for you!
+Contact us today to find out whether dentures from our Los Gatos, CA dentist are right for you!

-Dentures in Los Gatos can be used to restore any number of missing teeth to both revitalize your smile’s appearance and improve your ability to eat and speak without any problems.
-They consist of prosthetic teeth attached to an acrylic base that looks just like gum tissue, and they come in three main types:
+Dentures in Los Gatos can be used to restore an entire arch of missing teeth or several gaps across the arch to both revitalize your smile’s appearance and improve your ability to eat and speak.
+They consist of prosthetic teeth attached to an acrylic base that looks just like gum tissue, and they come in three types: